SaurabhJha/SaurabhJha.github.io/_posts/2020-07-21-Implementing-parser-generators.md

 1. We need to decide whether to shift or to reduce at each step.
 2. We need to select a production whenever we perform a reduce.

-We continue executing the actions similar to above till we have only got the start symbol on the stack.
-The following moves are similar to what we have performed so far and are presented below.
-Also added is a column of explanations for each of these steps.
+We continue executing actions similar to above till we have only the start symbol on the stack.
+We add a new column of explanations for each of these steps.
 On each row, the explanation is the action we do to get the next row.

 <table class="table table-bordered">
   <thead>